Myosotis scorpioides: Distribution and habitat

-It is native to Europe and Asia, but is widely distributed elsewhere, including much of North America, as an introduced species and sometimes a noxious weed.
+This herbaceous perennial plant is native to Europe and Asia, but is widely distributed elsewhere, including much of North America, as an introduced species and sometimes a noxious weed.
 The plant is common and widespread in Britain, however is very rare in Jersey.

 The plant is usually found in damp or wet habitats, such as bogs, ponds, streams, ditches, fen and rivers.
 Whilst it favours wet ground, it can survive submerged in water, and often can form floating rafts.